Adrián Morejón: San Diego Padres

-Morejón signed a minor league contract with the San Diego Padres, receiving a $11 million signing bonus, on July 7, 2016.
+Morejón signed a minor league contract with the San Diego Padres, receiving an $11 million signing bonus, on July 7, 2016.
 He made his professional debut in 2017, spending time with both the Tri-City Dust Devils and the Fort Wayne TinCaps, posting a combined 3–4 win–loss record with a 3.86 earned run average (ERA) in 13 starts between both clubs.
 He spent 2018 with the Lake Elsinore Storm, going 4–4 with a 3.30 ERA in 13 starts.
 He began 2019 with the Amarillo Sod Poodles.
 Morejón was named to the 2019 All-Star Futures Game.

 On July 21, 2019, the Padres selected Morejón's contract and promoted him to the major leagues.
 He made his major league debut that day versus the Chicago Cubs.
 In 2020, Morejón pitched to a 2–2 record and 4.66 ERA with 25 strikeouts in 19 1/3 innings across nine games (four games started).

 Morejón departed from a game started on April 11, 2021, against the Texas Rangers after suffering a left forearm strain.
 On April 20, it was announced that Morejón would undergo Tommy John surgery and miss the remainder of the 2021 season.
 On April 23, Morejón was placed on the 60-day injured list.
 After rehabilitating from his surgery, Morejón returned to the Padres' active roster on June 7, 2022.
 He made a career–high 26 appearances for San Diego in 2022, logging a 5–1 record and 4.24 ERA with 28 strikeouts in 38.0 innings of work.

-On January 13, 2023, Morejón agreed to a one-year, $800K contract with the Padres, avoiding salary arbitration.
+On January 13, 2023, Morejón agreed to a one-year, $800,000 contract with the Padres, avoiding salary arbitration.
 He was placed on the 60-day injured list to begin the season after suffering a left elbow sprain in spring training.
-After a rehab assignment with Low–A Lake Elsinore, Morejòn was activated from the injured list on June 6 and optioned to Triple–A El Paso.
+After a rehab assignment with Low–A Lake Elsinore, Morejón was activated from the injured list on June 6 and optioned to Triple–A El Paso.

 On July 11, 2025, Morejón was named an All-Star, replacing Philadelphia Phillies starting pitcher Zack Wheeler on the active roster.